-Having lived with a Toxic Person in your life, you may realize you find it difficult to say No. No is a way of setting up boundaries, and is therefore a completely unacceptable answer to a Toxic Person.
-You are after all an extension of them, a tool to be used for their benefit.
+Having lived with a toxic person in your life, you may realize you find it difficult to say no. No is a way of setting up boundaries, and is therefore a completely unacceptable answer to a toxic person.
+Because in their mind you are an extension of them; a tool to be used for their benefit.

-So not only do you lack the practice of saying No, you may have experienced that it is pointless to work up the nerve.
+So not only do you lack the practice of saying no, you may have also come to the conclusion that it is pointless to even work up the nerve to try.
 Besides, if you were not a people pleaser already, the toxicity of the abuse will surely have turned you into one.
-So once you leave the abusive situation, saying No remains as difficult as ever.
+So once you leave the abusive situation, saying no remains as difficult as ever.

 We talked about Learning to Say No before, but I wanted to share some simple strategies that can help you make an easier job of it.